sparkletron/open_game_module/README.md

   date: 2024.03.24

-  details: A Super Game Module Compatible Colecovision that is much smaller than the original, and only uses +5v.
+  details: Open Game Module Expansion for the Coleocvision that is Super Game Module compatible.

   license: MIT